Travel with The Driftaway Dogs

-I hadn't been able to work out how to make that happen, but after ten years at ASA, everything changed—I got a job at FlightSafety's new training facility near London.
+I hadn't been able to work out how to make that happen, but after ten years at ASA, everything changed—I got a job at FlightSafety International's new training facility near London.

-So with high hopes and a five-year visa in hand, I made a leap of faith across the pond from the cockpit into the instructor's seat in a simulator.
+So with high hopes and a five-year work visa in hand, I made a leap of faith across the pond from the left seat of the flight deck into the instructor's seat in a simulator.